 No. 16: Gordonsville, Virginia

 Just down the road from Bluegreen’s Shenandoah Crossing™ is the Shenandoah Golf Club.
 The championship golf course offers a challenging game on a quaint golf course, perfect for all skill levels.
 It’s hard to beat that – and play against such a beautiful backdrop like that of many Virginia golf courses.

 Nos.
 17-18: Las Vegas

 Give Las Vegas desert golf a shot at Paiute Golf Resort.
 With 54 holes of breathtaking scenery, each of the three available courses offers varying difficulty—different strokes for different folks.
-Another option is Silverstone Golf Club, located just a short drive from the Las Vegas Strip.
-This time you have three unique 9-hole courses to choose from including a mountain, valley and desert course.
 All of the courses mentioned are beautiful, challenging and priced well enough to help you live out your dreams of Vegas golf, only minutes from Bluegreen Club 36™.

 Well, there’s the short list of golf course reviews and “must-play” courses for the next time you plan a Bluegreen vacation.
 It’s not surprising how many beautiful Bluegreen resorts just happen to situate themselves near some of the best public golf courses in the country.
 No matter where you go, you’ll always find a course to play.